 It allows us to be grateful for the Earth’s bounties that we are enjoying.
 The connection lets you enjoy local, sustainable products such as from farmer’s markets.

 Finally, plants have the distinct advantage that you can grow them in your own home!
 What better way to get in touch with nature than to grow your own fruits and vegetables.
-Even if you don’t have outdoor space for a garden, you can easily grow tomatoes, chili peppers, herbs, and more right in your kitchen.
+Even if you don’t have outdoor space for a garden, you can easily grow tomatoes, chilli peppers, herbs, and more right in your kitchen.

 Fruits and veggies have their own magickal correspondences, so if you are a kitchen witch or practice green magick, you can grow the herbs you need for both eating and spellwork!